 As the executive director, Deleana OtherBull leads the strategic direction of CSVANW and supports its dynamic team to meet CSVANW’s highest aspirations for social change through community building and capacity work in the movement to end violence against Native women and children.

 For over 10 years, Deleana has focused her efforts on tribal and federal program design, development, management, research and evaluation with a specialized focus in Native non-profits.
 She has worked extensively at the national level with tribal communities across Indian Country and is passionate about strength-based social change work, advocacy and community engagement.
-In both personal and professional settings, Deleana is known for her passion for families, community, social movements, and inclusive politics.
+In both personal and professional settings, Deleana is known for her passion for families, community and social movements.
 Deleana utilizes a strength-based approach to community work that is creative, accessible, inclusive and collaborative.

 Project Coordinator- Sex Trafficking Initiatives